madprops/gifmaker/README.md

 For example: `--input /path/to/file.gif --remake --width 500 --delay 300`.

 For instance, you can use this to change the `width` or `delay` of a rendered file.

 ---

+> **descender** (Type: flag | Default: False)

+If enabled, the descender height will add extra space to the bottom of text.

+This is relevant when adding a background or an outline.

+This means words like `Ayyy` get covered completely, top of `A` and bottom of `y`.

+The default is to ignore the descender to ensure consistent placement of text.

+---